broofa/jslitmus/README.md

 ## Examples

-The 'test/example.htm' is the canonical example (for now).
-It demonstrates how to setup and run tests, how to listen for test results, how to get a graph of result data, and how to provide a shortened-url onto that graph data.
+Better/richer examples are forthcoming.
+For now, checkout [test/example.htm](http://github.com/broofa/jslitmus/blob/master/test/example.htm).
+It demonstrates how to setup and run tests, how to listen for test results, and how to get a google graph link for the results.
+(It even shows how to shorten that URL via bit.ly)

 ### In a web page: